Vlissingen Naval Base: Location of Vlissingen

 The location of Vlissingen on the mouth of the Schelde means that it can easily be reached by the biggest ships.
 Such was the case in the Middle Ages and this is still the case in the 21st century.
 What made Vlissingen a safe place for ships were the man-made facilities of the port.
-Large numbers of warships could lay in ordinary in the wet dock, and then be repaired either in the dry dock or on one of the slipways of the Rijkswerf.
+Large numbers of warships could lay in ordinary in the wet dock, and then be repaired either in the dry dock or on one of the slips of the Rijkswerf.

 Facilities of the naval base at Vlissingen

 The Oosterhaven, the first dock

 The city walls of Vlissingen were expanded in the early seventeenth century.
 This brought some defensive canals inside the city walls and made room for a large harbor.
 From 1609 to 1614 an area roughly corresponding to the current dock and the now disappeared sea lock was dug out.
 Just north of the place of the later dry dock there was a sea lock with a bridge over it, the Sasbrugge.
 It explains why the city magistrates were already referring to a wet dock or 'Dokke', before the present dock was made.
 East of the Sasbrugge the new Oosterhaven was an open tidal harbour.
 It was also called 'herberghe' a big harbor that was not perfect, but was a safe place from storm and moving ice in winter.

 The new harbor was not finished by simply digging out some ground.
 In 1622 the city decided to make a quay of 115 meter, which would become the Houtkade, with the Dishoeckhuis.
 In 1628 the continuation of this quay to the Sasbrug was ordered.
 And in 1629 the quay of the Peperdijk was ordered.
 The lock below the Sasbrug did not function well, and there were also problems with the dock.
 Ships were on the ground, and could not be put on their sides to careen them.
 It seems these problems brought about the ideas for a bigger and better wet dock for the fleet of the Dutch Republic.